gorenje/millieons.org/w/cuckoo.md

 Our experience of life's' dissonance begins with birth and ends with death.
 Why are we born if we are destined to die?

 In between those two events, life is contradictory and confusing.
-We attempt to provide consistency and predictability with our rules and regulation, but they appear to make it even worse.
+We attempt to provide consistency and predictability with our rules and regulation, but these appear to make it even worse.

 Dissonance allows us to see both sides of an argument.
 It allows us to accept seemingly contradictory ideas and keep them in our heads.
 The contradictory behaviour of going to work to a job one dislikes but needs to do.
-The contradictory belief that going to Church on Sundays will make having that affair behind your partners back somehow ok.
+The contradictory belief that going to church on Sundays will somehow make having that affair behind your partners back palatable.

-Human existence is full of contradictory actions and beliefs - embrace them all and accept them as your very own little children.
+Human existence is full of contradictory actions and beliefs - embrace them all and accept them as your very own little children and face the facts in the eyes.

 **On Birth, On Death.**

 The Church of Uckoo teaches that birth and death are random, unpredictable events, forced upon us by others.
-Our parents decide when we shall be born, our parents decide how we are named, our parents decide our gender, our parents decide which epoch we are born into.
-Others have chosen us, as we choose for our children.
+Our parents decide when we shall be born, our parents decide how we shall be named, our parents decide our biological gender, our parents decide which epoch we are born into.
+Others have chosen for us, as we choose for our children.

 We are not free to ordain when we will be born nor are we free to ordain when we will die.

-Unless we embrace the dissonance, our underlying doubt why we came to be and our uneasiness with when it all ends causes tension within us.
-How can be suddenly be but at the same time not be completely here since we will die?
+Unless we embrace this dissonance, our underlying doubt why we came to be and our uneasiness with when it all will end causes tension within us.
+How can I be as suddenly as I completely cannot be?
+How can I be completely here if in the next moment I might no longer be?

-It is this dissonance between birth and death that is at the root of our fears, our desires for happiness and our constant search for reason in an unreasoning universe.
+It is this dissonance between birth and death that is the dawn of our deepest fears.
+Our desires for happiness and our constant search for reason in an unreasoning universe are attempts to paint over this fear.

 The Church of Uckoo teaches: *embrace the dissonance before it embraces you*.
 Use the dissonance to be accepting of others in their confusion and indecision.
-Belief in the ambivalence of dissonance.
-It is there but it means no harm, the harm caused is self-inflicted.
+Believe in the ambivalence of dissonance.
+It is there but it means no harm, the harm caused by indecision is self-inflicted.

-The Church of Uckoo teaches that the embracing of dissonance is that which provides the basis for broader knowledge and wisdom, the acceptance of meaningless becomes fulfilling, as is every other form of contradiction that makes existence unpredictable.
+The Church of Uckoo teaches that within the embrace of dissonance lies the basis for broader knowledge and wisdom, the acceptance of meaningless becomes fulfilling.
+Counterintuitively embracing the dissonance makes existence predictable, predictively fortuitous.

 **Indecisiveness of Dissonance.**

 The Church of Uckoo teachings are for no one and yet for everyone.
 The Church of Uckoo accepts dissonance and understands the indecisiveness of dissonance, the Church cannot decide for whom it teaches and why it teaches.
 It accepts its cosmic yet earthly role.
-Cosmic is the random unreasoning universe around us, earth is the predictable reasoning island we live on.
+Cosmic is the random unreasoning universe around us, Earth is the predictable reasoning island we attempt to nurture.

-The teachings of the Church of Uckoo provide form to the dissonance that defines our daily lives.
-With that it becomes clear that within recognition awaits the admittance to cure.
+The teachings of the Church of Uckoo provide form to the dissonance that defines our lives.
+It becomes clear that within this recognition awaits the admittance to cure.
 Acceptance invites happiness through an appreciation of the human condition.

 In dissonance lies indecision, within indecision lies fear, in fear lies hate.
 Fear is awakened by the undecided future confronting us through our indecision in an contradictory world.
 The indecision of understanding both sides of an argument, understanding both sides of a decision.
-Therein lies the asphyxiation of indecision, which options is the better when both are good?
+Therein lies the asphyxiation of indecision, which option is the best when both are equally good?

-The Church of Uckoo teaches that making a decision does not preclude changing that decision.
+The Church of Uckoo teaches that making a decision does not exclude changing that decision.
 Any decision is better than indecision.
 Flip a coin, if the outcome *feels* wrong, take the other possibility, go against the coin - the coin does not care!
-We have made a decision by going back on the decision made by the coin.
+We make a decision in going back on the promise we made to the coin.

-Coin-based decision making remains decision making, it is as valid as planned, thought out, thought through and any other form of decision making.
-The Church of Uckoo teaches that no decision will ever be final and going back on decisions is as valid as stubbornly going through with decisions one feels are wrong.
+Coin-based decision making remains decision making, it is as valid as planned, thought out, thought through and any many other forms of decision making.
+The Church of Uckoo teaches that no decision will ever be final and going back on decisions is as valid as stubbornly going through with decisions one feels which are wrong.
 Decisions make for progress, indecision for worries and fears.

-**On Humour, On Seriousness.**
+**On Humour.**

 The dissonance between humour and seriousness, the line between Yin and Yang.
 Without us humans this line would not exist.
 Without us humans the universe would not exist.
 Without us humans spirituality would not exist.
 Time, matter, fire, earth, wind and water are all human inventions, and perhaps as with the wheel, we could do better.

 The Church of Uckoo teaches that humour is stronger than seriousness, that reinvention and rediscovery are the only possibilities in a world where everything has been invented.
-Of course, except sliced bread.
+Excepting sliced bread.

 The Church of Uckoo lies on the border between Yin and Yang.
 Between heaven and hell.
 A border which is immeasurably thin yet immeasurably strong.
 Tread along that border and be assured that the universe shan't let you fall.

 ## Teaching: Freedom to Reinvent

 The Church of Uckoo asks why has the wheel not been reinvented?
 Perhaps we have only discovered the simplest of simplest wheels.
 Our inventions hold us back from our discoveries.
-Inventions narrow our innovative and explorative horizons, discoveries expand our horizons.
+Inventions narrow our innovative and explorative horizons, discoveries expand those horizons.
 Play, experiment and thinking provide the fertile ground for the future.

 As children we all invent the wheel.
 When we first discover the wheel and what it can do for us, we have for ourselves invented the wheel.
 It is only later when our society, specifically our parents, tell us that it is called a *wheel* that our invention becomes a reinvention.

 The freedom to reinvent the wheel is also the freedom to reinvent yourself.
 Do not be tired down by preconceived ideas and beliefs, find your beliefs and believe in them.

-Why do go by the same names for astrological formation in the sky?
-Why do we not rename that what has become before us.
-We live in the past and we live from the past, our future will be the past.
+Why do we go by the same names for astrological formations in the sky?
+Why do we not rename that what has become before us?
+If we live from the past, our future will be the past.

 **On Jesus, On Commercialised Spirituality.**